czarek-szok/DDD.Ecommerce/README.md

 ## Sales
 1. Customers can make purchases on the e-commerce platform.
 To make this happen, an order is created to which products are added:
    - There are no limits on the number of products on the order
-   - Orders can only be created for active customers
+   - Orders can only be created for customer not marked as debtor
    - The order contains customer data and information about added products

 2. For customers who have placed orders for a total amount of over PLN 1,000, a standard discount applies: 5%.
 This discount is valid for all products that are on the order.
 If the customer has been marked as VIP in the CRM module, then the discount granted is 10%.
 Discounts cannot be combined.